Greensburg tornado: Formation and track towards Greensburg

 The rotating supercell that later produced the Greensburg tornado was accompanied by several short-tracked tornadoes.
 The Greensburg tornado itself, located on the westernmost side of the mesocyclone, began to rapidly strengthen shortly after touching down at 9:03 p.m.

 NOAA Weather Radio audio of the tornado warning that was issued for Kiowa County at 9:19 p.m.

-As the main tornado continued through rural areas, oil tanks were destroyed, and oil strewn across pastures and a road.
+As the main tornado continued through rural areas, oil tanks were destroyed, with oil strewn across pastures and a road.
 The very large tornado continued to grow in size as it approached the city of Greensburg from the south.
-The tornado then reached its maximum width of 1.7 mi as determined by damage.
+The tornado then reached its maximum width of 1.7 mi as determined by damage, nearly the size of Greensburg itself.
 At 9:41 p.m., the National Weather Service office in Dodge City issued a tornado emergency for Greensburg, stating that "a violent tornado was on a direct path for portions of Greensburg this is an emergency situation for Greensburg".